dudepare/lesson-three/slides/CLASS.md

 ### Including other urls.py files

-- It's best practice to create `urls.py` files for each of your applciations
+- It's best practice to create `urls.py` files for each of your applications
 - You need to include those in the root URLconf of your project
 - Make sure you remove the `$` from the pattern when using include